leroywan/flappy-square/README.md

 # flappy-square
-Just trying out some typescript
+Just trying out some Typescript.
+The code is terrible - please look away now.